-Harold T. Shapiro Professor in Economics, Economics Department and Woodrow Wilson School, Princeton University; CEPR Research Fellow; NBER Programme Director
+Harold T. Shapiro Professor in Economics, Economics Department and School of Public and International Affairs, Princeton University; CEPR Research Fellow; NBER ITI Program Director

 Stephen Redding's research interests include international trade, economic geography, and productivity growth at the firm and industry level.
 Recent work has examined the interaction of comparative advantage and heterogeneous firms' responses to international trade; the importance of multi-product firms for productivity growth and the effects of trade liberalisation; and the contribution of agglomeration forces to the spatial distribution of economic activity within and across cities.

 He is currently the Harold T. Shapiro *64 Professor in Economics in the Economics Department and Woodrow Wilson School at Princeton University and Director of the International Trade and Investment (ITI) Program of the National Bureau of Economic Research (NBER).
 He is an International Research Associate of the Centre for Economic Performance at the London School of Economics, a Research Fellow of the Centre for Economic Policy Research, a Research Associate of the Institute for Fiscal Studies, and an International Research Fellow of the Kiel Institute for the World Economy.